mikelkra/loginSystem/README.md

-# loginSystem
+# login and Register
-login and sign in with OOP PHP, jQuery and Ajax
+login and register in with  PHP, jQuery, Ajax
 #import the loginsystem.sql file to your DB
-#change the db settings in Conn.Class.php and you are good to go
+#change the db settings in Conn.Class.php and you are good to go!